 Discover The Hermitage in Perthshire

 Enjoy a day exploring this National Trust site in the heart of the Scottish Lowlands.
-Breathe in the earthy woodland and tang of pine needles as you wander along the banks of the River Braan and between giant Douglas firs which are among the tallest trees in Britain.
+Breathe in the earthy woodland and tang of pine needles as you wander along the banks of the River Braan and between giant Douglas firs.
 Discover the picturesque folly known as Ossian’s Hall and spot salmon leaping up the roaring Black Linn Falls in autumn.

 Marvel at Belhaven Bridge